-- 1 cup crimini or baby bella mushrooms, thinly sliced or diced
+- 8 ounces cremini or baby bella mushrooms, thinly sliced or diced

 Slow Cooker Directions:

-- Season chicken with salt and pepper.
-Place chicken into a 6-qt slow cooker.
+- Season the chicken with salt and pepper.
+Place the chicken into a 6-qt slow cooker.

-- Stir in chicken broth, wild rice, garlic, onion, carrots, celery, thyme, rosemary and bay leaves.
+- Stir in the broth (use 7 cups for thicker soup), wild rice, mushrooms, garlic, onion, carrots, celery, rosemary, thyme, sage, and bay leaves.

 - Cover and cook on low heat for 6-8 hours (or high for 3-4 hours).

-- Add mushrooms during the last 30 minutes of cooking time.
-At this time you can remove the bay leaves and discard and also remove the chicken from the slow cooker and shred, using two forks.
-Then add chicken back to slow cooker.
+- When the chicken is cooked and shreds easily, remove the bay leaves and discard them.
+Remove the chicken from the slow cooker to a clean plate and shred using two forks.
+Add chicken back to the slow cooker and stir.

 Instant Pot Directions:

-- Season chicken with salt and pepper.
-Place the chicken breast, broth (4 cups), wild rice, garlic, onion, carrots, celery, rosemary, thyme, bay leaves and mushrooms in the Instant Pot.
+- Season the chicken with salt and pepper.
+Place the chicken breast, broth, wild rice, mushroom, garlic, onion, carrots, celery, rosemary, thyme, sage, bay leaves and mushrooms in the Instant Pot.

-- Lock lid into place.
-Turn vent valve to ‘Sealing’ position.
+- Lock the lid into place.
+Turn the vent valve to the ‘Sealing’ position.

-- Select ‘Manual’ setting on high pressure and set cook time to 30 minutes.
+- Select ‘Manual’ or ‘High Pressure’ setting and set cook time to 12 minutes.

-- When cook time is up, allow pressure to naturally release for 5 minutes then release remaining pressure using quick-release method (i.e. flip the vent valve to ‘Venting’ position).
+- When the cook time is up, release the pressure using the quick-release method (i.e. flip the vent valve to the ‘Venting’ position).

-- When all of the pressure is released and lid unlocks, remove the bay leaves and discard.
-Remove the chicken and shred with two forks.
+- When all of the pressure is released and lid unlocks, remove the chicken to a clean plate and shred with two forks.
+Set aside.

-- Add the shredded chicken back to the Instant Pot along the whisked butter/half & half mixture.
-Stir to combine.
+- Add the shredded chicken back to the Instant Pot and stir.

-- Serve immediately, garnish with fresh parsley, fresh thyme and shredded or shaved parmesan, if desired.
+- Serve immediately.
+Garnish with fresh parsley, if desired.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.